wallyhall/shini/README.md

 ### Why do I need it?
 You probably don't.
 But if you have or ever do find yourself writing a shell script which:
  * Needs system or user specific settings
- * Needs to read an existing INI file
+ * Needs to read (or write to) an existing INI file

 ... then you might find `shini` saves you a lot of time, and makes things safer.